shamiul-anik/techno-cafe/README.md

 # Techno Cafe

 ## Description
-An Assignment with React, React Toast, API and Local Storage to Make a Simple Blog Page with Bookmark and Adding Read Time Functionality.
+An assignment with React, React Toast, API and Local Storage to make a simple blog page with bookmark and adding read time functionality.

 ## Live Link
 https://techno-cafe-shamiul.netlify.app/